N1GH7C4P/roger-skyine-1/readme.md

 Installed mailutils and postfix

-Delivering mail to the root has been made impossible by design on any Debian version.
+Delivering mail to the root has been disabled on any Debian distribution.
 ```
 4.3.
 No deliveries to root!
 No Exim 4 version released with any Debian OS can run deliveries as root.
 If you don't redirect mail for root via /etc/aliases to a nonprivileged account, the mail will be delivered to /var/mail/mail with permissions 0600 and owner mail:mail.